ShreyaVinodBarad/SkillHub-SVB-/README.md

 - First off, Akash Sir assigned us the task of designing the entire website!
 However, it lacks animation and is entirely static!
 I have a minor doubt, but after writing a little code, I can finally say that I created the entire website in static format!😉

 * Today's session at SkillHub, was not conducted because of Akash Sir's Personal reasons!📌

 ---

 ### 28 Jan 2025, Tuesday

+- Today Akash Sir, took some Revision of VS Code Shortcuts so he called us at 05:15 Pm!
+Then from 06:10 Pm Sir started the regular Session with the remaining coding of Project - 2.

+- Things that Sir, taught at the timing of Regular Session:-

+1. *pre Tag*
+2. *Animation in CSS*
+3. *Hover Animaton in CSS*

+- At the end of the session, Sir said he will start with BootStrap from 29 Jan 25, Wednesday!📌

+---

+### 29 Jan 2025, Wednesday